Ajaykumar2333/Snakegame-/README.md

 During building this game the most challenge was setting the start location of the snake and fixing the apples from appearing randomly on the top of body parts of a snake.
 But its been fixed and all is working perfectly.

-///////**i tried something new in this project thet if you hit the spacebar then the snake speed will increases**///////////////////